 tank water heaters also use an anode rod to combat corrosion inside the tank caused by dissimilar metals.
 It is important to replace this rod according to your manual to keep the tank from rusting,

 or the elements in an electric heater from corroding.
 Anode rods typically last anywhere from 3-5 years, depending on water hardness, use, temp, etc.

 At WH we offer a Westinghouse water heater with a stainless steel tank that does not require an anode rod, just one less maintenance item to worry about!

 Another thing you will find on tank water heaters is a drain valve.
 Over time sediment tends to build up on the bottom of the tank which can lead to longer burner cycles on gas water heaters, which means higher bills.
 To reduce sediment buildup you should flush your tank by attaching a hose to the drain valve near the bottom of the water heater (see fig. 2).
 Turn off the breaker if you have an electric water heater to protect the elements.
 Close the cold water inlet valve and open a hot water supply faucet.

 Remember, preventive water heater maintenance pays for itself.
 The last thing we want to do is wake up in the morning to a cold shower.
 Wright-Hennepin has an appliance repair program to help keep your water heater running.
 We also offer Off-Peak programs for your electric water heater that can save you money on your water heating bills.
-Contact WH at (763) 477-3000, or visit WH’s Off-Peak page to learn more about our Off-Peak programs.
+Contact WH at (763) 477-3000.